-At the Fellowship of the Trees, our vision and mission comes from our faith and belief in the sanctity of all life.
-This is from our own lives lived with spiritual awareness and reverence to the deeply connected, interconnected web of sacred life.
-When considering modern day western society and the rise of consumerist, capitalist culture, it feels to us at the Fellowship of the Trees that much of this ancient, ancestral wisdom that has formed the foundation of human evolution and culture is being forgotten.
-We live in times to witness an unprecedented ecological crisis happening in parallel with the global endeavour for economic growth and corporate greed.
-Therefore, it is apparent to us that there is a rising disconnect from the innate truth that all life is sacred, and humanity’s role to play within the relationship.
-The work of the Fellowship of the Trees holds the vision we may collectively create a world where humanity lives in ‘right relationship’ to themselves, the Earth and all beings.
+Fellowship of the Trees vision and mission stems from a belief that all life is sacred.
+This is from our own lives, lived with spiritual awareness and reverence to the deeply connected, interconnected web of life.
+When considering modern day western society and the rise of consumerist, capitalist, corporate culture, it feels to us that much of this ancient, ancestral wisdom that has formed the foundation of human evolution and culture is being forgotten.
+We live in times witnessing an unprecedented ecological crisis created by a remorseless drive for economic growth.
+This is leading to an increasing disconnect from the innate truth that all life is sacred.
+Our work holds the vision that we may collectively create a world where humanity lives in ‘right relationship’ to ourselves, the Earth and all beings.
 We wish for a world where as people we act from a place of peace and harmony within ourselves, and share this harmony through conscious, sustainable living and our relationships to others.

-We work to combine sacred with environmental activism, based on author and teacher Andrew Harvey’s work: Sacred Activism is described as a “transforming force of compassion-in-action that is born of a fusion of deep spiritual knowledge, courage, love, and passion, with wise radical action in the world.”
-(Andrew Harvey, Institute of Sacred Activism)
+We work to combine sacred with environmental activism, based on author and teacher Andrew Harvey’s work.
+Sacred Activism is described as a “transforming force of compassion-in-action that is born of a fusion of deep spiritual knowledge, courage, love, and passion, with wise radical action in the world.”

 Positive mental health and well-being is vital for every individual and society to thrive.
 Poor mental health can be caused by numerous biological, cognitive or environmental factors, ranging from genetic predispositions, neuro-chemical imbalances, traumatic events, and so on.